japila-books/kafka-internals/docs/controller/KafkaController.md

 `processAutoPreferredReplicaLeaderElection` <<checkAndTriggerAutoLeaderRebalance, checkAndTriggerAutoLeaderRebalance>>.

-In the end, `processAutoPreferredReplicaLeaderElection` <<scheduleAutoLeaderRebalanceTask, scheduleAutoLeaderRebalanceTask>> with the initial delay based on <<kafka-properties.adoc#leader.imbalance.check.interval.seconds, leader.imbalance.check.interval.seconds>> configuration property (default: `300` seconds).
+In the end, `processAutoPreferredReplicaLeaderElection` <<scheduleAutoLeaderRebalanceTask, scheduleAutoLeaderRebalanceTask>> with the initial delay based on <<kafka-properties.md#leader.imbalance.check.interval.seconds, leader.imbalance.check.interval.seconds>> configuration property (default: `300` seconds).

-NOTE: `processAutoPreferredReplicaLeaderElection` is used exclusively when `KafkaController` is requested to <<process, process>> a <<kafka-controller-ControllerEvent-AutoPreferredReplicaLeaderElection.adoc#, AutoPreferredReplicaLeaderElection>> event.
+NOTE: `processAutoPreferredReplicaLeaderElection` is used exclusively when `KafkaController` is requested to <<process, process>> a <<ControllerEvent-AutoPreferredReplicaLeaderElection.md#, AutoPreferredReplicaLeaderElection>> event.

 === [[checkAndTriggerAutoLeaderRebalance]] `checkAndTriggerAutoLeaderRebalance` Internal Method